-Trinity CE/Methodist Primary School is a permanent three form entry school currently with 633 on roll based on two sites across Buckshaw Village.
-The Early years and Key stage 1 are based at Brookwood Way and Key stage 2 are based at Unity Place.
+Trinity CE/Methodist Primary School is a permanent three form entry school with 630 on roll based on two sites across Buckshaw Village.
+The Early years and Key Stage 1 are based at Brookwood Way and Key Stage 2 are based at Unity Place.

-Trinity School opened in September 2010 with 90 pupils across the age range in temporary accommodation, grew to 114 in January 2011, 195 in January 2012, 233 in January 2013, 276 in January 2014.
+Trinity CE/Methodist Primary School opened in September 2010 with 90 pupils across the age range in temporary accommodation, grew to 114 in January 2011, 195 in January 2012, 233 in January 2013, 276 in January 2014.
 School has had extensive building work to transition to two form entry and the final phase was completed in September 2014.
-Over the period staffing has grown from 9 to 54 and the current SLT structure has been in place since September 2020.
-However, as of September 2022 the SENCO role is currently a non-teaching role.
+Over the period staffing has grown from 9 to 54 and the current structure of the Senior Leadership Team (SLT) has been in place since September 2020 and as of September 2022 the Special Educational Needs Co-ordinator (SENCO) role is a non-teaching role.